leogabac/suisave/README.md

 If you...

 * are in the niche of being constantly tired of having to think about managing your backups properly into physical, external devices, adding redundancy, and copying and pasting multiple times.
-Then suisave is for you.

 * like to only execute one single command to execute all of your backups from a single, static configuration file.